baweaver/qo/README.md

 Careful though, if the key doesn't exist that won't match.
 I'll have to consider this one later.

-##### 3.1.6 - String variant present
+##### 3.1.5 - String variant present

 Coerces the key into a string if possible, and sees if that can provide a valid case match

 #### 3.2 - Hash matched against an Object

 1. Does the object respond to the match key?
-2. Was a wildcard value provided?
-3. Does the result of sending the match key as a method case match the provided value?
+2. Does the result of sending the match key as a method case match the provided value?
-4. Does a predicate method exist for it?
+3. Does a predicate method exist for it?

 ##### 3.2.1 - Responds to match key

 If it doesn't know how to deal with it, false out.

-##### 3.2.2 - Wildcard provided

-Same as other wildcards, but if the object doesn't respond to the method you specify it'll have false'd out before it reaches here.

-##### 3.2.3 - Case match present
+##### 3.2.2 - Case match present

 This is where we can get into some interesting code, much like the hash selections above